 Unboxing my AC5250PT for testing.
-Inside the box it’s neatly packed and held in placed by recycled cardboard.
+Inside the box it’s neatly packed and held in place by recycled cardboard.
 Also included is the owner’s manual and a Guardian Technologies product brochure.
-Removing it was easy and there’s no hassle.
+Removing it was easy and there was no hassle.

 Just like all the other GermGuardian air purifiers I’ve owned and tested, the AC5250PT arrived neatly packaged and well-protected.

 Inside I found the usual good things I’ve come to expect:

 - Recycled cardboard packaging used to hold the purifier safely in place